Robert (Bob) Watts is a much sought after trainer and expert in Indigenous policy, negotiations, conflict resolution and reconciliation.

 He is the former Interim Executive Director of the Canada’s Truth and Reconciliation Commission, which examined and made recommendations regarding the Indian Residential School era and its legacy.
 Bob led the process, supported by an excellent team and many organizations from across Canada and internationally, to create the policies and processes in order to firmly establish the Commission.

 Bob also served as the Chief of Staff to the National Chief of the Assembly of First Nations Phil Fontaine, where he was a member of the team that negotiated the Indian Residential Schools Settlement Agreement, the largest class action settlement in Canada’s history.

-His public service includes Assistant Deputy Minister for the Governments of Canada and Ontario.
+His public service includes Assistant Deputy Minister for the Government of Canada and Senior Executive in Ontario.
 Bob is a graduate of the John F. Kennedy School of Government, Harvard University and Fellow at the Harvard Law School where he researched and lectured on the role culture plays in conflict.
 Bob has had the benefit of excellent Indigenous mentorship and western learning which allows him to work well in both worlds.
 Some of his Indigenous learning has focused on medicine plants, traditional songs, traditional environmental knowledge and leadership.
 Bob has led the negotiations of co-management agreements, helped build strong corporate partnerships and has lead processes focused on strategic plans and community development.

 He is from the Mohawk and Ojibway Nations and resides at Six Nations Reserve, Ontario.
 Bob carries and honours his Ojibwe Spirit Name, Kinoozishingwak (Tall Pine) and is a member of the Bear Clan.